MaxAlyokhin/binary-synth/README.md

 We could go further and write our own interpreter that would look at the files without regard to format, use its own "manner of reading" the original zeros and ones, and on that basis provide a complete system for controlled synthesis of sounds.

 1. We can interpret files as an array of numbers.
-That is, we divide continuous machine code (ArrayBuffer) into _words_ of some information capacity (bitness):
+That is, we divide continuous machine code into _words_ of some information capacity (bitness):

 -   8 bits (numbers from 0 to 255)
 -   16 bits (numbers from 0 to 65 535)